 3 How Can I Share Private Reusable Components in My Company?

-The Mendix App Store can be used as a private enterprise app store so that project teams can discover the reusable components (like connectors, widgets, styling, and starter apps) that are accessible to them within their organization.
+The Mendix App Store/Marketplace can be used as a private enterprise app store so that project teams can discover the reusable components (like connectors, widgets, styling, and starter apps) that are accessible to them within their organization.

-The Mendix App Store supports the distribution of private company-only content.
-Any other user in your company can search for and use this private content from the App Store.
+The Mendix App Store/Marketplace supports the distribution of private company-only content.
+Any other user in your company can search for and use this private content from the App Store/Marketplace.
 Private content is always marked as “Company only” so that it is clear what is publicly and privately available.